Key policy features to look out for in STA Travel insurance

 Sometimes when you’re travelling, you need to extend your travel insurance cover, either for happy reasons or not.
 The good news is that if you need to extend your policy because of unforeseen circumstances, like a delay in your travel arrangements that you aren’t responsible for, you can extend your STA Travel insurance policy free of charge.
 If you’re just having a lot of fun and decide to extend your trip, you can purchase a new policy from STA Travel before your old one runs out.

 Fine print: If you’re extending your trip and buying a new policy, it will only cover up to 12 months and will not carry on from your old policy, so make sure you read the fine print over again and be sure you understand your new policy.
 Extensions generally can’t be given for medical conditions, though except those listed as automatically covered - for example if you become sick on your trip, that illness usually won’t be covered by your extended policy.

 There is a list of about 50 sport and leisure activities in your PDS that are automatically covered under your STA Travel Insurance policy.
 These include bungee jumping, skydiving and go karting.

 Fine print: Not included are other activities, such as BASE jumping or rodeo riding.
 Any professional or competitive sports or snow sports off-piste are not included either.
 You should also be careful if riding motorbikes, mopeds or scooters as you won’t be covered unless the person driving holds a valid license.

 Cooling off period:

-You can decide to cancel your STA Travel insurance up to 15 days after you buy it for a full refund of your premium.
+You can decide to cancel your STA Travel insurance policy up to 15 days after you buy it for a full refund of your premium.

 Fine print: After the 15 days you can still cancel your policy, but you won’t be entitled to a refund.
 You can also only cancel as long as you haven’t started your trip and you haven’t made any claims under the policy.